ericwq/aprilsh/network/readme.md

 In case there is user input:

-- read user input.
+- read user input (local).
+- process shutdown if ready.
 - update prediction engine.
-- save each user key stroke into the currrent local state.
+- save user key stroke into the currrent local state.

 ### process shutdown